 - An academic model that values the integration of the scholarship of teaching, research, and community service. - A commitment to student-centered learning. - Shared governance of every aspect of the program. - A learning environment characterized by objective, evidence-based knowledge. - Meaningful, active experiential learning and community service. - Collaboration and mentoring not only among the faculty but also between the faculty and our students. - A global public health view. - An engaged, seriousness of purpose to improve the health of individuals and the communities in which they live.

 MPH Program Goals and Objectives:

-Goal statements and objectives for the MPH Program are divided into the three key areas of education, research and service.
+Goal statements and objectives for the MPH Program are divided into the key areas of education, research, service, fiscal resources, diversity, MPH faculty/other resources and MPH faculty qualifications.